 Our Gender, Women, and Sexuality Studies (GWSS) Program fosters the examination of women, gender, and sexuality through an interdisciplinary lens.
 GWSS classes explore social norms and the ways in which race, class, nationality, and history shape gender identity.
 The GWSS Program at UTA offers an academic minor that allows students to pursue a study of women, gender, and sexuality issues alongside their major courses.
 The GWSS Program also offers a graduate certificate for students currently enrolled in a Master’s or Doctoral program at UT Arlington.

-EMPOWER YOURSELF WITH A WGS MINOR
+EMPOWER YOURSELF WITH A GWSS MINOR